rejetto/hfs/README.md

 # Installation

-## Windows

 1. go on https://github.com/rejetto/hfs/releases
-2. **download** the latest version zip with "exe" in the name
+2. **download** the latest version in a folder you choose
-3. **unzip** somewhere on your computer.
-You actually need only the exe, the plugins folder is optional.
-4. **double click** on `hfs.exe`

-## Linux / Mac
+   * if you have Windows, download `exe` version
+   * else download release for your system, if available
+3. run the file

+If your system is not covered, you can try this alternative version:

 1. install node.js version 16+ from https://nodejs.org/
-2. download and unzip the latest package from https://github.com/rejetto/hfs/releases/
+2. download and unzip the latest package named `hfsVERSION.zip` from https://github.com/rejetto/hfs/releases/
-3. chmod +x run.bat
+3. chmod +x run

-you are now ready to launch `run.bat`
+4. launch `./run`

 # Building instructions